Ubi de Feo

 Ubi de Feo (born 1974) is a creative technologist and educator.
-In his off-time (mostly when doing the dishes) he thinks about ways to improve things or invent new ones.
 Curiosity drives everything in his life and work.
-In 2007 de Feo began teaching programming, electronics and other things to whoever wants to learn, often developing his own methods to explain really complicated things in a more tangible, down-to-earth fashion.
-He does do not try to teach things he doesn’t thoroughly understand, which often leads him to learn entirely new subjects in order to explain them to himself and others.
+In 2007 de Feo began teaching programming, electronics and other things.

 Education

 "I have learned most of what I know by interacting with people far from my location.
 Internet has been my campus and will be till the end of one of us two, be it mine or the internet's," Ubi de Feo.
-From 1993-1995 de Feo was enrolled at the University in Salerno (IT) where he studied Electrical and Electronics Engineering.
+From 1993–1995 de Feo was enrolled at the University of Salerno where he studied Electrical and Electronics Engineering.
 Bored with that track he dropped out and switched his focus to Social Studies.
 In 1995 he was drafted into the Navy.
 Shortly thereafter de Feo was in a serious Vespa accident and spent six months in bed recovering and thinking.

 Professional life

 In 2000 de Feo became a professional creative coder.
 He began experimenting with mobile devices in 2001.
 In 2002 he moved to Amsterdam where he worked as a Creative Technologist for Wieden+Kenney [W+K interaction design lab startup], set up the collective Hello, Savants! [a fellowship of creative people with unique disabilities and unexpected talents], and went to work for himself as twodotone.
 In this range of capacities de Feo produced both personal and commercial projects that span disciplines from teaching and coding to sound and animation while developing projects for Nike, Nokia [Nokia Flagship Stores Bluetooth Framework], Gore-Tex, Heineken, Bottega Veneta, Mandarina Duck, Electronic Arts, Reebok, MTV networks, Nationaal Historisch Museum Amsterdam, Belastingdienst and many more.
 Currently de Feo is the Director of Secret Space Program at MediaMonks and is a 2015 visiting faculty at Copenhagen Institute of Interaction Design (CIID).